JundanLuo/CRefNet/README.md

         MODEL.checkpoint "./trained_models/final_real.pt"
     ```
 + ```dataset/imagefolder_dataset.py``` is the dataset class used for loading images in a directory.
-+ Other possibly useful arguments:
++ Other possibly useful options:
   + ```--gamma_correct_input```: convert the input images in linear space into sRGB space.
   + ```--gamma_correct_output```: convert the output images in linear space into sRGB space.
   + ```--max_input_dim```: set the maximum dimension of the input images.